Saint George and the Dragon

 As the village grows into a town, and the town into a city, the myth of Saint George which once brought a people together, threatens to divide them.

-Making his National Theatre debut, Rory Mullarkey creates a new folk tale for an uneasy nation.
-Directed by Lyndsey Turner (Chimerica, Light Shining in Buckinghamshire)
+Rory Mullarkey creates a new folk tale for an uneasy nation.
+Directed by Lyndsey Turner (Chimerica, Light Shining in Buckinghamshire), with John Heffernan (Oppenheimer, Edward II) as George.

 Talks and events

-A Short History of St George Tuesday 31 Oct, 6pm,
+A Short History of Saint George Tuesday 31 Oct, 6pm

 Class – an unequal nation?
 Thursday 2 Nov, 5.45pm